KaiFormosa/Data_Analyst_Course/README.md

 - Gathering data from multiple sources, including programmatically downloading files and accessing data from APIs
 - Importing data of various file formats
 - Assessing data visually and programmatically
-- Identifying data quality issues, such as validity, accuracy, completeness, consistency, and uniformity, and categorize them using metrics
+- Identifying data quality issues, such as validity, accuracy, completeness, consistency and uniformity, and categorize them using metrics
 - Cleaning data

 ### Project: "WeRateDogs"